rust-lang/rust-forge/triage-procedure.md

 ### [S-waiting-on-review PRs][s-waiting-on-review]

-PRs with greater than 3 days of inactivity need to be processed.
+PRs with, roughly, more than a week of inactivity need to be processed.
 These can be found by looking at the "updated X days ago" on GitHub's PR list.

-First, ensure that the status tag matches the current state of the PR.
-Change the tag if necessary, and apply the procedure for the new tag.

-If there are **no comments from the reviewer**:

-- If the PR is more than 3 days old, ping the reviewer on IRC and on GitHub, noting that you've pinged on IRC.
-If the reviewer is not on IRC, then note in the GitHub comment that IRC ping wasn't possible.
-- If the PR is more than 6 days old, in addition to the above steps, ping the subteam on GitHub and ask for a new reviewer.
-- If the PR is more than 9 days old, in addition to the above steps, change the tag to S-waiting-on-team

-If the **review is incomplete**:
+If the review is complete the label should be changed from `S-waiting-on-review` to `S-waiting-on-author`.

-- If more than 3 days since the last reviewer comment, ping the reviewer on IRC and on GitHub.
-- If more than 6 days since the last reviewer comment, also ping the subteam on GitHub.
-- If more than 9 days since the last reviewer comment, also change the tag to S-waiting-on-team
+Otherwise, the reviewer should be pinged.
+It is a good idea to start the message with "Ping from Triage..." so that the concerned parties know it is coming from the triage team, and the message should be asing the reviewer to either review or update a review of the PR.
+If the reviewer has already been pinged, meaning more than 2 weeks have passed with no activity, another reviewer on their team should be pinged.
+Note that if the reviewer has expressed that they are busy, do not ping them until they are available again.
+If the PR is not already labeled with a team (`T-*`), find the team assigned to the PR's issue which should have a `T-*` label.

+The `r?` command is needed to override a reviewer, however not all triagers will have sufficient permissions.
+In this case sending a message to the #triage-wg Discord or pinging @dpc will be necessary.

 If the PR is blocked on another PR, add a comment clearly identifying the blocking PR (something like "This PR appears to be blocked on #12345") and